“In Valley View, approximately 15% of our students were migrant. New Century was key to our making AYP and then exemplary status.”

 Challenges for Migrant Students

 Migrant students face many educational challenges.
 Studies show that 84% of migrant workers speak little or no English, and that 90% speak a language other than English in the home.
 Migration for work leads to frequent moves.
-Students must adjust to differing school systems, curricula, and social conditions, as well as late starts or early exits during the school year, and problems with records and credit transfers.
-Migrant students also come from low incomes, and often need to work to help support the family, or they must care for younger siblings while the parents work.
-These problems contribute to lower academic achievement and high dropout rates among migrant students.
+Students must adjust to different school systems, different curricula, and social conditions, and they often struggle to overcome late starts or early exits during the school year.
+Migrant students also face problems with records and credit transfers.
+Moreover, these students typically come from low income families.
+They often need to work to help support the family, or they must care for younger siblings while the parents work.
+These challenges contribute to deep educational skill gaps, lower average academic achievement and high dropout rates among migrant students.

 The New Century Solution

-New Century offers educators a suite of software products to address these needs, including assessments which automatically link student results to proprietary, individualized instruction.
-New Century’s reading, language arts, and math instruction, also delivered on computer, are highly developmental and teach the new skills needed to help under-performing students return to grade level.
+The Intelligent Tutoring System offers educators the software tools to address these academic challenges.
+The tools include assessments which diagnose student proficiency and identify the skill gaps, even if those learning deficits are ten grade levels below enrollment.
+Data from assessments are used by algorithms in the Intelligent Tutoring System to automatically create and adapt highly individualized instruction.
+New Century’s reading, language arts, and math instruction, also delivered on computer, are highly developmental and teach the learning objectives needed to help under-performing students fill skill gaps and return to grade level.
 Large use of aural instruction reinforces on-screen text and graphics, helping students with Limited English Proficiency grasp language skills, including phonics, pronunciation, literary fluency and vocabulary.
-Selections from well recognized literary works help develop skills in comprehension, inference, and author’s purpose.
-The software is scientifically based and research proven to help teachers make a statistically significant and large difference in student learning.
+Selections from history, geography, science, technology, and well recognized literary works help develop skills in comprehension, inference, and author’s purpose.
+The newly revised reading curriculum software is now accessible on most hardware platforms, including low-cost Android tablets, to support continued learning from home or while the family is traveling for work.
+The software is scientifically based and research proven to help teachers make a statistically significant and large difference in students with these types of deep skill gaps.